s-schumann/signalwire-rest/README.md

 Module for showcasing the interaction with the Signalwire RESTful LaML API.
 It makes use of the SDK and uses Axios for making an HTTP request.

+The Dockerfile uses a health check to see if the process is serving the respective logic.
+The health check is a Node script since neither curl nor wget are part of the slim base image.

 # Using Docker

 To build the Docker image use the following commands (adapt with your respective tags):